reveware/drill-down/docs/open-questions.md

 # Open Questions

 ### What is drill-down?
-Is a web application, that bridges between social media behavior (posting & hash-tagging) and a 3D world built over a public ledger (blockchain).
+Is a web application, that bridges between a social media app (posting & hash-tagging) to a personalized 3D world.

+### How does drill-down work?

+**Post, tagging & world building**
+Users can create post in order to build their blog-like profile.
+By doing so, the system generates unique `Assets` for them, by extracting information from the posts ( via tags, image recognition, post-publishing surveys).

+Extracted information builds a theme for the user, and is mapped to either existing 3D assets, or to outsourcing tasks to produce them,

+The assets and theme are used to populate `ROOM` in online POV FPS servers, filled with personalized objects.

+Users will be able to visit another user's room (based on privacy preferences), by visiting their profile the room is also available for "time-travelling"

+Generated Assets are available for review by each user in an "inventory" action, where users might be able to trade them.

+**Chatbot companion**
+In order to obtain enough context about the user to be able to generate assets for them, `SURVEYS` will have to be made to them, in order to know their preferences and tastes.
+This will be done through a ChatBot companion, which is in-charge of populating JSON objects that describe the scene in the room.

+These surveys can be made at different times, such as after registration,  after posting (if no relevant information was extracted from the post), or even at at random times.

 ### What's drill-down for?

-drill-down is for record keeping memories.
+For record keeping memories.
 Users can use tag-threading to backtrack their own posts, as well as their friends.

-They also will get unique non-fungible collectibles (Assets) as incentive for interacting with the network.
+They also will get unique personalized collectibles (Assets) as incentive for interacting in the network, and they will be able to explore them in a POV world.

-### How does drill-down work?

-**Posting and Building Scenes**
-Users can create post in order to build their blog-like profile, while doing so, the system generates unique `Assets` for them, either by extracting information from said posts via tags, image recognition, post-publishing surveys, to create an overall `THEME` for that user, those themes are mapped to either pre-built 3D renders, or to 3D "rooms" that are used in a live server for an online POV shooter world, filled with prop objects based on those themes.

-Users will be able to visit another user's `SCENE` (based on privacy preferences), by visiting their profile and seeing their `ROOM`.
-If privacy preference allow it, the room is also available for "time-travelling" by any other user.

-Generated Assets are available for review in an "inventory" kind-of action, where users might be able to trade or sell them.

-In order to build enough context about the user to be able to generate assets for them, `SURVEYS` will have to be made to them, in order to get to know their preference and taste.
-This will be done through a ChatBot like assistant, which is in-charge of populating JSON objects that describe the scene in the room.

-These surveys can be made at different times, such as after registration,  after posting (if no relevant information was extracted from the post), or even at at random times

-For example, at the moment of registering, the Chatbot might ask users if they prefere Movies, Music, Sports, or Books, and then dive deeper into details.

-Scheduled jobs will then run for each user, in order to generate a work queue, to either find or generate assets based on their context, and build the scene on WebGL using, so that the frontend can render it.
-These jobs also trigger notifications for users, letting them know a new Capsule is ready

 ### Who uses drill-down?
 Anyone who enjoys maintaining an online souvenir-like history.